 Professional and personal development are central to students' pathways through medical school.
-This element plays a big part in three components of our teaching:
+This element plays a big part in four components of our teaching:

 - Area of Scholarly Concentration: This is a highly mentored scholarly exploration tailored to the individual interests of each student.
 It helps students develop a long-term mentoring relationship with a faculty member and provides support through regular small-group meetings.
 Plus, it addresses the competency of Medical Knowledge & Scholarship.

 - Medical Humanities and Bioethics: Students take a sequence of courses in clinical ethics and attend two sequences of Seminars in Medical Humanities and Applied Arts.
 Both support the competency of Professional Behavior & Moral Reasoning.

 - Personal Transition to the Profession: This is a monthly course addressing the competency of Personal Awareness & Self-Care and allows students to discuss issues of personal and professional identity.
 Each month has a specific topic, such as work-life balance or coping with mistakes.

 Learn more about teaching opportunities within this element.